honeycomb with dripping honey

 The Purpose of Honey

-Before I get to a discussion of how much honey to leave for winter, let’s first talk about the purpose of honey.
+Before I get to a discussion of how much honey to leave bees for winter, let’s first talk about the purpose of honey.
 Suffice it to say that nature did not begin producing honey solely for the benefit of human beings.
 In its natural state, honey is food for the bees that produce it.

 The beauty of honey is that it is calorie rich.
 Just one tablespoon of honey contains 46 calories along with additional nutrients that are healthy to both bees and human beings.
 Bees produce honey throughout the spring and summer.
 What they do not consume gets stored in honeycombs for future use.
 That much you know because you have observed your bees stocking up.